 Homeschool Convention Bloggers and What You Need to Know

-Conventions and bloggers are now joining forces to bring awareness for the various conventions that are hosted across the US.
+For the past few years, homeschool conventions and bloggers have joined forces to bring awareness for the various conventions that are hosted across the US.

-This new venture goes beyond sponsors and guest posts.
-It now stretches beyond the screen bringing bloggers/tweeters into the heart of the convention with
+This venture goes beyond sponsors and guest posts.
+It now stretches beyond the screen bringing bloggers and social media influencers into the heart of the convention with:

 • conversations with the speakers and with the vendors